-٩ iculture as accessory use "other" 1.
-Agritourism activity should be an accessory use to the main agricultural use, if certain criteria are met.]
-8. I believe it should be accessory to the main use of any land, designated farmland or otherwise 2.
-Agritourism as it has developed and is allowed is considered on a case by case basis with the goal of conserving prime ag soils being the driving factor in the decisions.
-Commercial agriculture is still the main - 9.
-I believe that the way land is viewed can include and expand past the idea of "agricultural use" or "Agritourism" to include many life-enhancing activities in connection with and respect for the land economic driver in Skagit County.
-There is no evidence 10.
-I think that there might be exceptions that agritourism can or will replace commercial agriculture 11.
-I think there is room for exception on a case-by-case basis in the Skagit economy.
-The Growth Management Act requires the identification and protection of Ag-NRLs.
-That 12.
+- 8. I believe it should be accessory to the main use of any land, designated farmland or otherwise - I believe that the way land is viewed can include and expand past the idea of "agricultural use" or "Agritourism" to include many life-enhancing activities in connection with and respect for the land - 10.
+I think that there might be exceptions - 11.
+I think there is room for exception on a case-by-case basis - 12.
 I think this is an expense we do not need.
-Even this survey costs tax dollars that should be spent elsewhere. means conversion to uses other than ag, no matter how 13.
-No Agritourism beyond what we already have much a constituent wants the conversion, is a violation of 14.
-No preference GMA.
-Skagit County has worked hard to stay in compliance 15. with GMA and the Commissioners should not be influenced by offers of funding or other supposed incentives to change zoning, maps or permit activities that do not comply with GMA.
-16. Small agricultural use should be allowed.
+Even this survey costs tax dollars that should be spent elsewhere. - 13.
+No Agritourism beyond what we already have - 14.
+No preference - 15.
+Should be case by case. - 16.
+Small agricultural use should be allowed.
 Put either a physical size limit or income limit to keep the use small.
 Small agritourism should be allowed.
-Establish physical size or revenue limits to keep the use small.
-8. Agritourism is none of the county's business.
-17. The agritourism activity could be the main agricultural use l·.
-Agrotourism is a commercial use; Goal should be that Agritourism is agricultural by definition.
-Skagit County will focus development of ag tourism off prime ag soils.
-18. There are certain conditions whereby existing agritourism activities do make up the sole, or main income for the 5.
-Depends on land.
-Some farmland is no longer viable or in coming decades will not be.
-Why not prioritize putting agrotourism on these lands and save the farmlands that will likely hold up over time.
-Also, do we really want to add things to the floodplain? farm.
+Establish physical size or revenue limits to keep the use small. - The agritourism activity could be the main agricultural use.
+Agritourism is agricultural by definition. - 18.
+There are certain conditions whereby existing agritourism activities do make up the sole, or main income for the farm.
 I would like to see those entities NOT lose that status but be grandfathered in somehow and then moving forward any new agritourism be limited to accessory income.
-Or create agritourism zones whereby agritourism or local producers could sell to educate the public. ô.
-Don't have enough information to answer at this time] 19 Yes, perhaps, to the extent "agritourism" is allowed at all.
-7 Lam uncortain how I fool about this] tes, perineps, to the extent agriculture is unowed at an
+Or create agritourism zones whereby agritourism, or local producers could sell to educate the public. - 19.
+Yes, perhaps, to the extent "agritourism" is allowed at all.
+What exactly is agritourism?
+What is it not?